Jeremy-Neville/Weka-LGBM/README.md

 Since I was able to figure out to effectively create the prototype for LGBM, I began working on updating the prototype for CatBoost.
 This led to me to create an updated pyscript which was able to provide me some results that would be deemed beneficial in ensuring that we can provide specific parameters that can provide us better results.

 ## The update within the CatBoost PyScript
 As displayed below, the only change made within the code was the additional parameters that were included within the declaration of the CatBoost Classifier.
-Utiliing the CatBoost prototype code provided, the only change you need to do is replace your previous declaration of rf to the one displayed in the line of code below.
+Utiliing the CatBoost prototype code provided, the only change you need to do is replace your previous declaration of CB to the one displayed in the line of code below.
 ```
-# Parameters for Weka:
-    # num_leaves (default 31)
-    # learning_rate (default 0.03)
-    # n_estimators (I utilized 1000)
-rf = catboost.CatBoostClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
+CB = catboost.CatBoostClassifier(num_leaves = args["num_leaves"], learning_rate = args["learning_rate"], n_estimators = args["n_estimators"])
 ```
 ## The parameters I utilized within Weka for CatBoost
 Within weka, I placed the following values as the arguments that would be passed when I ran my newly revised CatBoost Pyscript ProtoType.
 I began searching as to what values will be accepted as default parameters to be utilized when running the pyscript.